 A 2×3 image (Height x Width) is an example of an image in Landscape mode.

 By default, all cameras come in Landscape mode.
 If you look at the TV or computer then the display comes in Landscape orientation.

-Portrait Vs Landscape- In which Orientation to shoot?
+Portrait Vs Landscape- Which Orientation to shoot?

 If you are shooting for a cover page of magazines or for mobile wallpaper then you should shoot in Portrait mode.
 You can also shoot in landscape mode and later crop the image in post-processing software to convert it into portrait mode.